tpenumatcha/tpenumatcha/README.md

 ### Hi there 👋

+I'm currently a Computer Science and Statistics student at UNC Chapel Hill

 <!--
 **tpenumatcha/tpenumatcha** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.